I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/ns-minitape-_stor_device_capabilities.md

 Specifies whether the device hardware supports the D2 power state.
 Miniport drivers set this bit to 0.

-`DockDevice`
+`LockSupported`

-Specifies whether the device is a docking peripheral.
+Specifies whether the device supports physical-device locking that prevents device ejection.
+This member pertains to ejecting a LUN or a unit device.

 `EjectSupported`

 Specifies whether the device supports software-controlled device ejection while the system is in the <b>PowerSystemWorking</b> state.
 This member pertains to ejecting a LUN or unit device.

-`LockSupported`

-Specifies whether the device supports physical-device locking that prevents device ejection.
-This member pertains to ejecting a LUN or a unit device.

-`NoDisplayInUI`

-Do not display the device in the user interface.
-If this bit is set, the device is never displayed in the user interface, even if the device is present but fails to start.
-Miniport drivers do not set this bit.

 `Removable`

+`DockDevice`

+Specifies whether the device is a docking peripheral.

+`UniqueID`

+Specifies whether the device's instance ID is unique system-wide.
+This bit is clear if the instance ID is unique only within the scope of the bus.

 `SilentInstall`